Porgramming-Hero-web-course/batch-4-assignment-1-Sazz07/blog-1.md

-The significance of union and intersection types in Typescript.
+# The significance of union and intersection types in Typescript.

-TypeScript’s union and intersection types enhance flexibility and safety in handling different types.
+In TypeScript, union, and intersection types help us write flexible and type-safe code, making our work easier and our code more robust.

+**Union Types (|): **
-Union Types (|): Allow a variable to be one of several types, ideal for values that can vary between options.
+Allow a variable to be one of several types, ideal for values varying between options.
+With union types, TypeScript restricts our variable to these types, catching errors early and keeping our code consistent.

-example:
+**Example:**

-type Vehicle = 'car' | 'bus' | 'plane';
+`type Vehicle = 'car' | 'bus' | 'plane';
-const currentStatus: Vehicle = 'car';
+const currentStatus: Vehicle = 'car';`

+**Intersection Types (&): **
-Intersection Types (&): It combine multiple types into one, requiring all properties of those types, perfect for merging object structures.
+It combines multiple types into one, requiring all properties of those types, perfect for merging object structures.

-example:
+**Example:**

-type Name = {
+`type Name = {
 name: string;
 }